jbk2/fakebook/README.md

 ---

 ### Next ToDos:
-- Enable multiple photo attachmeents to posts
+- Enable followers
+- Create User profile page - contains profile info and all of their posts
+- Create Users#index page
 - Enable comments on posts
 - Enable likes on posts
-- Enable followers
 - Limit posts#index to only authored & friends posts
 - Enable chat